YuZhang2019/yuzhang2019.github.io/index.md

 ## Publications

+- Mobile User Profiling based on Low-Battery Anxiety:\\An Empirical Study, to be submitted to the *ACM International Joint Conference on Pervasive and Ubiquitous Computing* (1st author)

 - Optimization of regional discarded mobile phone recycling system based on existing network of physical selling stores, to be submitted to the *Journal of Industrial and Management Optimization* (2nd author)

 ## Work Experience
+Peng Cheng Laboratory, *Research Intern*

+- Quantified low-battery anxiety (LBA) of mobile users and analyzed users’ interaction with devices
+- Partitioned mobile users into different groups based on their LBA degree and conducted group profiling

 Shuding Intelligent Technology, *NLP Algorithm Engineer Intern*

 - Applied Python regularization and Bert-BiLSTM-CRF model to extract valuable information of police transcripts and determined the money flow based on the text segmentation and part-of-speech tags obtained by ltp module